open-telemetry/opentelemetry-js-contrib/propagators/opentelemetry-propagator-opentracing/README.md

 bits MUST be retained.
 For example, a trace id of `3c3039f4d78d5c02ee8e3e41b17ce105` would be truncated to `ee8e3e41b17ce105`.

+### Baggage Notes

+Baggage keys and values are validated according to [rfc7230][rfc7230-url].
+Any keys or values that would result in invalid HTTP headers will be silently dropped during inject.

+OpenTelemetry Baggage is represented as multiple headers where the names are carrier dependent.
+For this reason, they are omitted from the `fields` method.
+This behavior should be taken into account if your application relies on the `fields` functionality.
+See the [specification][fields-spec-url] for more details.

 ## Example Usage

 ```javascript